AIRS-CSR/StrandBreakageDetection/README.md

 # A Real-Time Strand Breakage Detection Method for Power Line Inspection with UAVs

-This is the official implementation for 'A Real-Time Strand Breakage Detection Method for Power Line Inspection with UAVs'
+This is the official implementation for [A Real-Time Strand Breakage Detection Method for Power Line Inspection with UAVs](https://doi.org/10.3390/drones7090574)

 ## Abs